The encounter of the Indian novel with modernity and nationalism as reflected through its women characters / The gender politics of the Indian novel

 नवंबर 2018 to सितंबर 2019

-Ashutosh Bhardwaj is a fiction writer and journalist.
+Ashutosh Bhardwaj is a fiction writer, literary critic and journalist.

 As a journalist, he has traveled across Central India and documented the conditions of tribes caught in the conflict between the Maoist insurgents and the police.
 He has investigated encounter killings, cases of political corruption and electoral malpractices.
 He is the only journalist in India to have won the prestigious Ramnath Goenka Award for Excellence in Journalism for four consecutive years.
-In 2015, he was among the eight journalists across the globe shortlisted for the Reuters’ Kurt Schork Awards in International Journalism.
+In 2015, he was shortlisted for the Reuters’ Kurt Schork Awards in International Journalism.

-As part of his fellowship at the IIAS, he is examining the portrayals of the woman in Indian novels.
-Bhardwaj is also attempting to trace a rich lineage of women characters in Sanskrit literature that, in texts like the Devi Mahatmya, repeatedly underlines that the ultimate reality is feminine in nature.
+As part of his fellowship at the IIAS, he is writing a monograph on solitudes of woman characters in Indian novels.
+Bhardwaj is also attempting to trace their evolution through a rich lineage of women characters in Sanskrit literature.